murrayds/literature/MobilityNotes.md

 The authors build a numerical simulation model based around innovation, and through running it find that "mobility" between groups tends to lead to invreased innovation.
 They however do not confirm this model with real data, and so it is difficult to do much with this paper except cite it as another example of how mobility is beneficial for innovation

+### Azoulay, P., Ganguli, I., & Graff Zivin, J. (2017).
+The mobility of elite life scientists: Professional and personal determinants.
+Research Policy, 46(3), 573–590.

+Azoulay, Ganguli, & Graff Zivin (2017)

+**Tags:** Mobility; family; constraints; social capital; funding

+Using a set of over 10,000 career histories of elite life scientists, the authors investigate factors influencing their moves.
+Their main findings are:

+- Prolific scientsits are more likely to move
+- Moves are driven in part by how much the "quality" of the peer network improves, i.e., if the scientist will move to stronger/more prestigious places
+- Elite life scientists are less likely to move when they have been awarded a NIH grant due to the costs in transferring it between institutions
+- Family is important—scientsits are less likely to move just before or while they have a child in high school, the period of childhood when moves would lead to the most disruption

 ---
 ## |B|